 h) The AP affiliated with the AP MLD should transmit before the TXNAV timer expires another initial Control frame addressed to the non-AP STA affiliated with the non-AP MLD if the AP intends to continue the frame exchanges with the STA and did not receive the response frame from this STA for the most recently transmitted frame that requires an immediate response after a SIFS.

-i) Any one of the non-AP STAs affiliated with the non-AP MLD that is operating on one of the EMLSR links may initiate frame exchanges with the AP MLD.
+i) Any one of the non-AP STA(s) affiliated with the non-AP MLD that is operating on one of the EMLSR link(s) may initiate frame exchanges with the AP MLD.

 j) When a non-AP STA affiliated with the non-AP MLD initiates a TXOP, the following applies:

-• The non-AP MLD shall be switched back to the listening operation on the EMLSR links after the EMLSR transition delay time indicated by the non-AP MLD after the end of the TXOP.
+• The non-AP MLD shall be switched back to the listening operation on the EMLSR link(s) after the EMLSR transition delay time indicated by the non-AP MLD after the end of the TXOP.

 NOTE 5—A non-AP STA affiliated with a non-AP MLD operating in the EMLSR mode does not need to transmit an initial Control frame to initiate frame exchanges with the AP MLD and follows the rules defined in 10.3.2.4 (Setting and resetting the NAV) and in 10.23.2 (HCF contention based channel access (EDCA)) to access the WM.